 Proper edging is crucial for giving your garden bed a finished, defined look.
 Use edging that contrasts with the colour of your path to create visual interest and ‘frame’ the garden bed like you would a painting.

 Custom Asphalt offer a wide range of residential and commercial asphalting services including asphalt paving with contrast edging in brick or timber.
-To learn more about our capabilities, please don’t hesitate to get in touch by calling 0418 137 943.
+To learn more about Asphalt Contractors capabilities, please don’t hesitate to get in touch by calling 0418 137 943.